couchbaselabs/couchbase-lite-vector-search-samples/color/android/README.md

-## Color App
+## Color Sample App

-The Color app illustrates using the [Couchbase Lite Vector Search Library and API](https://docs.couchbase.com/couchbase-lite/3.2/swift/vector-search.html) to create a vector index and perform vector search for finding similar colors based on 3-dimensional color vectors.
+ The Color app illustrates the use of [Couchbase Lite Vector Search Library and API](https://docs.couchbase.com/couchbase-lite/3.2/android/vector-search.html) to create a vector index and to perform vector similarity search for finding similar colors based on 3-dimensional color vectors.

 ### Overview ###

 Each color can be encoded as a 3-dimension vectors or a set of three numbers, with each value ranging from 0 to 255.
 These three numbers correspond to the intensity of the Red (R), Green (G), and Blue (B) components that combine to create a color.
 For instance, the pink color is represented by `[255, 192, 203]` or `0xFFC0CB` in hexadecimal format.
-With all possible combinations of the tree numbers, the total number of colors generated is 16,581,375.
+With all possible combinations of the three numbers, the total number of colors generated is 16,581,375.

-To find similar colors in the color space, the app performs a vector search based on the euclidean distances calcuated between the search color and the available colors.
+ To find similar colors in the color space, users enter the RGB vector of a color to search and the app performs a similarity search based on the euclidean distances calcuated between the search color and the database of available colors.
+The top 8 similar colors are returned.
 The app utilizes Couchbase Lite's Vector Index that allows the vector search to perform efficently.

 ### Inside the App ###

+#### Dataset ####

-The app includes 153 documents in the `colors` collection of the `default` scope in the database.
-Each document contains the information about the color as shown in this example:
+The app includes 153 documents in the `colors` collection of the `default` scope in the embedded Couchbase Lite database.
+Each document contains information about a color as shown in this example:

 ```
 {